 HR conducted classification reviews for 68 civilian positions as part of this year's market wage analysis.
-As a result, 35 positions are proposed to be reclassified to a higher pay grade with a total increased cost of \$92,199.
+As a result, 35 positions were reclassified to a higher pay grade with a total increased cost of \$92,199.
 In addition, if UFA adopted the same "top third" compensation target, like the sworn Firefighter ranks, 61 positions would be proposed to be reclassified to a higher pay grade with a total increased cost of \$220,587.